oliviawestmacottssw/SSW.Rules.Content/rules/are-you-alerted-when-your-site-goes-down/rule.md

 ---

-Nothing is worse than having your site down being unaware for a long period of time.
+​Nothing is worse than having your site down being unaware for a long period of time.

 Application Insights can help you minimize the downtime by sending you an Email alert when your site becomes unavailable.
 You should create an availability test and enable the alert option as soon as your site goes live.